smariee/smariee.github.io/essays/Why_MIS.md

 utilize IT, and to manage projects to implement IT-related change."</i>

-&nbsp;
-&nbsp;I thought to myself that maybe I didn’t have what it takes to be successful in this major.
+I thought to myself that maybe I didn’t have what it takes to be successful in this major.

 But—even though I doubted my potential—for a while, MIS would always lurk in the back of my mind—I was curious.